 Yes, we are accepting new readers.
 Please check our admissions page to see if you are eligible to use the library.
 You need to book your desk in advance, which you can do even if you don't yet have your library card.

 When visiting the Institute for the first time, please make sure you bring your booking confirmation along with the necessary photographic ID stated on our admissions page and, if required, a letter of recommendation.
 A member of staff in the Reading Room will issue you with your Warburg library card and give you a brief guide to how to use the library.

 Use our booking system to choose your preferred date and desk.
 You don't need to have an in-date library card to book.

 Please note that, while you are welcome to browse and retrieve books from any floor, you should ONLY use your pre-booked desk while you are in the library.

 Read our terms and conditions here.

-What should I do if I’ve booked a session and then can’t make it?
+What should I do if I can’t make it my booked session?

-What do I need to bring to the Institute?
+What do I need to bring with me when visiting the library?

 Please bring your booking confirmation email, your library card and a face mask.
 We are limiting the number of bags allowed in the stacks, so please only bring one bag per reader.

 If you are visiting the library for the first time, please also bring the form of ID requested on our admissions page, along with a letter of recommendation if you are an MA student or independent scholar.